qdm12/basedevcontainer/README.md

 ### docker-compose.yml

-- You can publish a port to access it from your host
 - Add containers to be launched with your development container.
 In example, let's add a postgres database.
     1. Add this block to `.devcontainer/docker-compose.yml`